dmham187/kicktipp-betbot/README.md

 kicktipp-betbot
 ===============

-A tool to palce bets on www.kicktipp.de automatically
+A tool to place bets on www.kicktipp.de automatically

 kicktipp-betbot is a python based command-line tool that will place bets on www.kicktipp.de for you.

 Motivation
 ----------

-I sometimes forget to place bets for the upcomming matchday.
+I sometimes forget to place bets for the upcoming matchday.
 Therefore I wanted to create a 'simple' tool that places bets on the matchday right before the deadline.
 In conjunction with a raspberry pi server this tool should continously check whether i placed the current matchdays bets and in case i didn't it should place them automatically for me.

 Getting started
 ---------------